 Guy Linley-Adams is qualified both in England & Wales and in Scotland, specialising in environmental law, conservation, water, fisheries and freedom of information.

-Guy studied Natural Sciences at Downing College, Cambridge and has a Masters degree in Environmental Technology from Imperial College, London.
+Guy studied Natural Sciences at Cambridge and holds a Masters in Environmental Technology from Imperial College, London.
 Guy has worked for many environment and wildlife NGOs since 1989, including Friends of the Earth, as a consultant to WWF-UK and Wildlife and Countryside Link, and as Director of Conservation at the Marine Conservation Society.

 He has considerable media experience as editor of the Good Beach Guide, writer and presenter of BBC Radio 4’s Costing the Earth and presenter on BBC TV’s Country Tracks programmes.

 Guy became a solicitor in 2003 and Head of Legal at the Anglers’ Conservation Association (now Fish Legal) from 2006.
-Now in private practice, he is a member of the UK Environmental Law Association (UKELA) and the Environmental Law Foundation (ELF) and Trustee of the Wye and Usk Foundation and Scottish Inshore Fisheries Trust (SIFT).
+Now in private practice, he is a member of the UK Environmental Law Association (UKELA) and the Environmental Law Foundation (ELF) and acts for a number of environment and conservation NGOs across the UK.

 Contact Guy on email@example.com or on 07837 881219.